 - Prior to the submission of a change of status application.

-How do I pay the SEVIS fee by credit card?
+How do I pay the SEVIS I-901 Fee by credit card?

 - Supply the necessary Visa, MasterCard or American Express information.
-Enter your name exactly as it appears on your Form I-20 or DS-2019.
+Enter name exactly as it appears on the I-20 or DS-2019.

 - Print a copy of the online receipt.

-- Make a copy of your receipt and keep it with your other important immigration documents.
-You will need to take the printed receipt with you to the Consulate or Embassy when you have your visa interview.
-If you are applying for a change of status to F-1 or J-1 within the United States, make a copy of the receipt to include with your application.
+- Make a copy of the receipt and keep it with all other important immigration documents.
+Students must take the printed receipt with them to the U.S. consulate visa interview.
+Students applying for a change of status to F-1 or J-1 within the United States should make a copy of the receipt to include with your application.

-How do I pay the SEVIS fee in my local currency?
+How do I pay the SEVIS I-901 Fee in my local currency?

 - This option is available in any country where Western Union offers its Quick Pay service.

-- Fill out the I-901 online PRIOR to visiting a Western Union location.
+- Complete the SEVIS I-901 Fee online prior to visiting a Western Union location.

-- Access the instructions, along with a completed sample of the Western Union form, on the SEVP website.
+- Access the instructions, along with a completed sample of the Western Union form, on the Student and Exchange Visitor Program (SEVP) website.

-- Bring a printed copy of the instructions and the sample of the completed Western Union form to the nearest Western Union office to process your payment.
+- Bring a printed copy of the instructions and the sample of the completed Western Union form to the nearest Western Union office to process the payment.

-- After three business days, check FMJ Fee to view your payment status.
+- After three business days, check the SEVP website to view the payment status.
 Once payment is confirmed on the website, print out the confirmation page as proof of payment.

-The SEVIS fee is transferable.
-It is attached to your name, not to your SEVIS number.
-Save your receipt of payment with all your important immigration documents.
-If you paid the SEVIS fee using another institution's Form I-20 or DS-2019 and you have decided to attend Georgetown University instead, simply save both the receipt and the unused immigration form for which the original SEVIS fee was paid and bring them to your visa interview.
-You can transfer your fee from one institution to another online or request a refund of the fee by contacting fmjfee.SEVIS@dhs.gov or calling the Department of Homeland Security hotline at 212.620.3418.
+The SEVIS I-901 Fee is transferable.
+It is attached to the student's name, not the SEVIS number.
+Save the receipt of payment with all important immigration documents.
+Students who paid the SEVIS I-901 Fee using another institution's Form I-20 or Form DS-2019 and have decided to attend Georgetown University instead must simply save both the receipt and the unused immigration form for which the original SEVIS I-901 Fee was paid and bring them to your visa interview.
+Students may transfer their SEVIS I-901 Fee from one institution to another online or request a refund of the fee by email fmjfee.SEVIS@dhs.gov or calling I-901 Customer Support at 703.603.3400.

-You must arrive in the United States no later than the report date listed on your Form I-20 or Form DS-2019 (section 3), and no earlier than 30 days prior to this date.
-If you cannot enter by the date indicated on your immigration document, contact our office at firstname.lastname@example.org.
+Students must arrive in the United States no later than the report date listed on the Form I-20 or Form DS-2019 (section 3), and no earlier than 30 days prior to this date.
+Students who cannot enter by the date indicated on the immigration document must notify OGS by email at email@example.com.

 International Travel Following Initial Entry

 Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons before SEVIS registration is complete must contact their dedicated IS Advisor.
-For all other cases, please consult OGS prior to entering the United States in F-1 or J-1 status.
+For all other cases, please consult the Office of Global Services (OGS) prior to entering the United States in F-1 or J-1 status.